Ailwyn Edward Fellowes, 1st Baron Ailwyn1

 Brig.-Gen. Lord Esmé Charles Gordon-Lennox was born on 10 February 1875.1 He was the son of Charles Henry Gordon-Lennox, 7th Duke of Richmond and Amy Mary Ricardo.2 He married, firstly, Hon.
 Hermione Frances Caroline Fellowes, daughter of William Henry Fellowes, 2nd Baron de Ramsey of Ramsey Abbey and Lady Rosamond Jane Frances Spencer-Churchill, on 8 June 1909.1 He and Hon.
 Hermione Frances Caroline Fellowes were divorced in 1923.2 He married, secondly, Rosamond Lorys Palmer, daughter of Vice-Admiral Norman Craig Palmer, on 2 December 1923.1 He died on 4 May 1949 at age 74.1

-He was educated at Eton College, Windsor, Berkshire, England.2 He fought in the Boer War between 1900 and 1902.2 He fought in the South Nigeria Campaign between 1903 and 1904.2 He gained the rank of Colonel in the service of the Scots Guards.2 He fought in the First World War, where he was mentioned in desptaches and was wounded twice.2 He was decorated with the award of the Commander, Order of St. Maurice and St. Lazarus of Italy.2 He gained the rank of Honorary Brigadier-General.2 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1918.2 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1919.2 He held the office of Yeoman Usher of the Black Rod.2 He held the office of Justice of the Peace (J.P.) for Banffshire.2 He held the office of Deputy-Lieutenant (D.L.) of Banffshire.2 He was Secretary to the Lord Great Chamberlain between 1929 and 1946.2 He was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.) in 1939.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He fought in the Boer War between 1900 and 1902.2 He fought in the South Nigeria Campaign between 1903 and 1904.2 He gained the rank of Colonel in the Scots Guards.2 He fought in the First World War, where he was mentioned in desptaches and was wounded twice.2 He was awarded the Commander, Order of St. Maurice and St. Lazarus of Italy.2 He gained the rank of Honorary Brigadier-General.2 He was awarded the Distinguished Service Order (D.S.O.) in 1918.2 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1919.2 He held the office of Yeoman Usher of the Black Rod.2 He held the office of Justice of the Peace (J.P.) for Banffshire.2 He held the office of Deputy-Lieutenant (D.L.) of Banffshire.2 He was Secretary to the Lord Great Chamberlain between 1929 and 1946.2 He was appointed Knight Commander, Royal Victorian Order (K.C.V.O.) in 1939.2

 Child of Brig.-Gen. Lord Esmé Charles Gordon-Lennox and Hon.
 Hermione Frances Caroline Fellowes